allegory-software/allegory-sdk/WIDGETS.md

 ### Layer 5: Data-driven widgets

-`nav.js`, `grid.js`, `charts.js` comprise the "other half" of the library, containing a data-driven grid, charts and input widgets.
+`nav.js`, `grid.js`, `charts.js` and `nav-widgets.js` comprise the "other half"
+of the library, containing a data-driven grid, charts and input widgets.

 ### Layer 2a: Component state persistence

-`module.js` is an optional module that provides persistence for component properties into multiple property layers, eg. user properties like grid column widths are stored in the "user" prop layer which is different for each logged-in user, allowing each user to customize the grids in the application only for themselves.
+`xmodule.js` is an optional module that provides persistence for component properties into multiple property layers, eg. user properties like grid column widths are stored in the "user" prop layer which is different for each logged-in user, allowing each user to customize the grids in the application only for themselves.